camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 <span className="callout">1</span>

 For every task in a process model, you can define a compensation task.
-This can be any valid BPMN task, this is a service task, but it could also be a a human task (<span className="callout">2</span>), a subprocess, or anything else.
+This can be any valid BPMN task, like a service task, a human task (<span className="callout">2</span>), a subprocess, or anything else.

-The compensation task gets only executed if the original task was executed.

 <span className="callout">3</span>